hpi-schul-cloud/schulcloud-server/apps/server/doc/keycloak.md

 In order to re-apply the seeding data for a running keycloak container, you may run following commands (to be executed in the repository root):

 1. `docker cp ./backup/idm/keycloak keycloak:/tmp/realms`
-2. `docker exec keycloak /opt/keycloak/bin/kc.sh import --dir /tmp/realms`
+2. `docker exec erwinidm /opt/keycloak/bin/kc.sh import --dir /tmp/realms`

 ## NPM Commands